-For promotions and press needs, you’ll find below—in order—a short and long bio, a selection of author photos (both official and candid), book cover art, and ALL THE LITTLE HOPES reviews.
+For promotions and press needs, you’ll find below—in order—a short and long bio, a selection of author photos (both official and candid), book cover art, and reviews.
 Permission is freely granted to use any or all of the following materials for such purposes.
 If additional materials are required, please contact me.

 Short Author Bio